The summer heat is scorching San Antonio, and with it comes a wide range of health risks to both humans and animals.

 Keep in mind that it is illegal for dogs to ride unsecured in the back of trucks, and these pets face the same heat stroke risks as pets locked in cars.
 They’re also at risk of burned paws and accidental falls during transport.

-Also, NPR points out that pets should be kept off hot asphalt because they can burn their paws there too.
-Use the back of your hand to test how hot the pavement is.
+NPR advises pet owners to use the back of their hands to test how hot the pavement is.
 Limit dog walks to the early morning or in the evening.
 Consider using dog booties.

 It seems sensible to take pets into lakes, a pool, or to the beach to cool off.
 But watch over them when around water.
 Most pets are not natural swimmers, and any pet can easily tire and drown.